Want to see your potential revenue?

 Highlights:

-- Showcases high-profile projects like SoFi Stadium
+- Showcases high-profile projects, including SoFi Stadium

-- Emphasis on safety and team expertise
+- Clear emphasis on safety standards and team expertise

 4. A&P Electrical